Windows Autopilot user-driven mode

 - If using Intune, create and assign a Domain Join profile.
 A Domain Join configuration profile includes on-premises Active Directory domain information

-- The device must be able to access the Internet, following the documented Windows Autopilot network requirements.
+- The device must be able to access the Internet.
+For more information, see the Windows Autopilot networking requirements.

 - The Intune Connector for Active Directory must be installed.